-FAFSA has recently changed the process for filing.
+Within the past two years FAFSA has changed the process for filing.
 Please see below and find a summary of these changes on the FAFSA website.

-- SUBMIT A FAFSA EARLIER: Students will be able to submit a 2019–20 FAFSA as early as Oct.
-1, 2018.
+Students will now submit a FAFSA as early as Oct.
+1 each year.
 The earlier submission date will be a permanent change, enabling students to complete and submit their FAFSAs as early as October 1 every year.

 When will my SAR be available?

 If you provide your e-mail address on your FAFSA, an email will be sent to you with a link to your SAR within 3 to 5 days.
 If you did not provide your email address on your FAFSA, a paper SAR will be mailed to you and received within 14 days.

 If you provided a valid e-mail address, you will receive an e-mail with instructions on how to access an online copy of your SAR.
 If you did not provide a valid e-mail address on your FAFSA, you will receive either a SAR or SAR Acknowledgement via postal mail.

 Your guidance counselor or the financial aid office of the college that interests you can help you.
 They can tell you what forms to fill out and the steps to follow to receive the financial aid available to you.